sergeych/ZeText/README.md

 ## How to install

+For linux targets, see .deb distribution in the latest github release.

-I'm working on providing binary installation, but until then, clone the reposittory, install JDK and gradle and whatever else `./gradlew createDistributable` will ask.
+On MacOS, it requires notarization and stuff what is not yet done.
+Until then, clone the repository, install JDK and gradle and whatever else `./gradlew createDistributable` will ask.
 Then start the app that will be in `${projectRoot}/build/compose/binaries/main`.
 On the first start, select form the application menu tools -> install zetext shell script.
 Also, you can use `.gradlew package` to create installatino for your platform, that will also be placed somewhere in `${projectRoot}/build/compose/binaries/` depending on your platform.

 Script will be installed to `/usr/local/bin` if exists and writable, otherwise to `~/bin`.